dezugin/dezugin/README.md

 # Hi there

 My name is hugo, and i'm a data analyst intern at 3778, a brazilian healthtech poised to change healthcare in brazil.
-I'm a student at Pontificia Universidade Católica de Minas gerais, the largest university in latin america, and a reputable one in brazil.
+I'm a student at Pontificia Universidade Católica de Minas gerais, the largest university in latin america, with a good reputation in the local industry and an exceptional record in terms of attendance by people of various backgrounds.
 I have a background in law and international relations, as well as done some work in community outreach.
 I love learning new things and am currently studying data engineering!

 :student: Courses i've taken

+* Udacity data engineering nanodegree - About to finish its capstone project!
+Very thorough course approaching postgresql, apache cassandra, apache spark, apache airflow, amazon redshift, aws account management and more!
 * From data to insights with Google Specialization - Coursera/Google - Coursera Specialization designed to familiarize oneself with GCP tools related to bigquery, such as cloud data prep, bigquery itself, data studio, some bq ml operations, etc..
 * Statistics With Python Specialization - University of Michigan / Coursera - Coursera Specialization designed by U Michigan to familiarize oneself with statistical concepts and their python implementation
 * Python For Everybody - UMichigan / Coursera - Specialization in which I took a few courses related to webscraping and databases